hoffmangroup/BEHST-2022/README.md

 `brew install gnu-sed`

-`cd /BEST_program/bin/`
+`cd /BEST/bin/`

-`gsed -i.bak â€˜s/sed/gsed/gâ€™ project.sh`
+`gsed -i.bak ‘s/sed/gsed/g’ project.sh`

 ## Execution instructions ##
-To run best, move to the BEST_program bin folder and execute the project.sh bash file.
+To run best, move to the /BEST/bin/ folder and execute the project.sh bash file.
 For example, to run BEST with the PrESSTo lung file as input and the input optimized hyper-parameter values QUERY = 24100 and TSS extension = 9400

-`cd /BEST_program/bin/`
+`cd /BEST/bin/`

 `mkdir ../results/`